-Aloe is a very forgiving plant, and a well-grown plant can be quite beautiful.
-However, as with all succulents, it's essential that Aloe is never allowed to sit in stagnant water, and the plant should be carefully monitored to watch for signs of overwatering.
+Aloes are very forgiving plants.
+However, as with all succulents, it is essential that Aloe is never allowed to sit in stagnant water, and the plant should be carefully monitored to watch for signs of overwatering.

 See more at How to Grow and Care for Aloe.